MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 > - The AI-generated content is just a suggestion.
 It is your responsibility to review and edit the suggested content to make sure it's accurate and appropriate before sending your email.
 > - If the email is connected to a CRM record and the associated activities have attachments exceeding a total of 28 MB, you may encounter issues while drafting the email.
 To prevent this, either remove the attachments from the activities or reduce their size so that the total size of the attachments is less than 28 MB per draft request.
 > - If you've opened an encrypted email, the capability to draft an email using Sales app isn't available.

-## License requirements

-The experience covered within this article is only displayed to Dynamics 365 Sales customers who are accessing the [included capabilities available with their existing Sales Copilot license](features-d365-users.md).
-Organizations that have purchased Sales app will see the fully integrated experience within Microsoft Outlook.
-For more information, see [Draft an email message using sales information in Outlook](email-reply-premium.md).
+> - Based on the license you have, you can see the capability to draft an email message either [within Outlook](email-reply-premium.md) or in the **Sales** app in Outlook.

 ## Anatomy of suggested content